2Wanderer/docker-templates/bitwarden selfhosting/README.md

 - http://vaultwarden_proxymanager_1:81 (optional)

-NB: you can point the proxymanager gui to itself and commenting out the port forward in the docker-compose.yml this setup will as much as possible over the docker network. adding an extra network security layer to the host.
+NB: you can point the proxymanager gui to itself and commenting out the port forward in the docker-compose.yml this setup will use the docker network as much as possible, adding an extra network security layer to the host.

 Note: the vaultwarden public domain needs to be on ssl/tls (https) inorder to initialize the webvault for futher setup see [Vaultwarden wiki](https://github.com/dani-garcia/vaultwarden/wiki)